digimakergo/doc/tutorial/templating.md

 ### Template grammar

+The template language is syntax and feature-compatible with (Django 1.7)(https://django.readthedocs.io/en/1.7.x/topics/templates.html).
 For full template language grammar, please vist [Pongo2's page](https://github.com/flosch/pongo2#features)

 ## Template override
 When visiting a content page, Digimaker will try to find template of the content.
 Below is an template override example(under ``configs/template_override.yaml``) of visiting a folder,